microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatIntelligence.md

 ```

 ### -ArticleIndicators
-Refers to indicators of threat or compromise highlighted in an microsoft.graph.security.article.Note: List retrieval is not yet supported.
+Refers to indicators of threat or compromise highlighted in an article.Note: List retrieval is not yet supported.
 To construct, see NOTES section for ARTICLEINDICATORS properties and create a hash table.

 ```yaml